 Parts of an Operation

-Operations are formed by arranging activities, scripts, and transformations within an operation container on the design canvas.
+Operations are formed by arranging activities, scripts, and transformations within an operation on the design canvas.
 The operation may consist of only a single script, or the arrangement may form a sequence of steps consisting of one or more activities, scripts, or transformations.
 The specific combinations that are allowed are described in Operation Validity.

 An activity is used as a step in an operation to interact with a data resource whose connection is already configured through a connection.
 Activities can be used in an operation as either a source or a target and may be configured with data schemas that represent the request and response schemas for the interaction with the endpoint.
-For more information about configuring connections and activities, see Connectors.
-In addition to being used as an operation step, some activities can also be referenced in scripts.
+In addition to being used as an operation step, some activities can also be referenced in scripts (see Endpoints in Jitterbit Script).

 Source activities require a data schema only if they will be used as input in a transformation: Activities that are typically (but not necessarily) used as sources include those with one of these words in the name of the activity: